fungg0/tp/docs/UserGuide.md

 - `WHEN` must be a valid semester from 1-8
 - The module must not already be in the list
 - The module must be a valid module from NUS mods from AY23-24
-- The module must not be a duplicate of another module in the list
 - The module must not be a core module that has already been completed
-- The module must not be a core module that has already been added to the list

 Example usage: